Canal of Nuck cyst (hydrocele)

 Canal of Nuck hydrocele is a cystic collection which results from the imbalance between fluid production and absorption by the peritoneum 3.
 It is a disorder of female infants and childhood, however may present in adults 4.

-On clinical examination, a swelling at the inguinal/labia is noted.
+On clinical examination, a swelling at the inguinal region/labia is noted.
 Being irreducible differentiates it from an inguinal hernia.
-Also Valsalva manoeuvre is done to help to differentiate, where a hernia is expected to enlarge while a hydrocele does not 3,4.
+Also a Valsalva maneuver is done to help to differentiate, whereby a hernia will enlarge, while a hydrocele will not 3,4.

 Imaging is primarily done using ultrasound.
-It is simple, noninvasive, and radiation-free.
+It is simple, non-invasive, and radiation-free.
 It identifies the contents of the swelling with real time imaging to help differentiate it from herniating bowel or pelvic organs.
-Canal of Nuck hydrocele appears as anechoic thin walled cyst connected to the inguinal canal 3,4.
+Canal of Nuck hydrocele appears as an anechoic thin walled cyst connected to the inguinal canal 3,4.

-Cross sectional imaging: preferably magnetic resonance imaging (MRI) to help evaluate deeper intrapelvic component, and to accurately identify the components of the swelling and signs of complications in cases of inflammation/infection 3.
-Computed Tomography (CT) is not preferred for purpose of radiation protection, especially when imaging infants.
+Cross-sectional imaging: preferably MRI to help evaluate the deeper intrapelvic component, and to accurately identify the components of the swelling and signs of complications in cases of inflammation/infection 3.
+CT is second-line to avoid ionizing radiation, especially when imaging infants.